bilousdmitro8Terminator101/BridgeSmith/Readme_EN.txt

 Display full information about the selected disk or disk partition Work with physical and virtual disks, cleaning, formatting, restoring the operability of damaged USB \ SD devises, and local or external HDD \ SSD disks
 (!!!
 CAUTION !!!
 USE IT VERY CAREFULL ALL YOUR DATA WILL BE DELETED)

+## Robocopy
+Robocopy  (Robust File Copy) — is a built-in Windows utility for reliable copying and synchronization of files and folders.
+It is much more powerful than standard copying through Explorer and is suitable for working with large amounts of data.

 ## Features:

 1. Colorful design for each block (main menu, utilities, DISM, cleanup, shutdown, Boot Menu).